Two years after 4-year-old was reported missing, police find her alive under staircase - KRDO

 “That begs the question, what was the child told about the police and, you know, why the police would come and take her,” Sinagra said.
 “That’s what I’m concerned about. … And I’m sure that when she saw several of our officers, who were heavily armed … that was somewhat traumatizing to the child.”

-As detectives drove the girl to police headquarters, she saw a McDonald’s and recalled having some a long time ago, the chief said.
+Before she was released to her legal guardian, detectives drove the girl to police headquarters, in part so medics could examine her.
+As they drove, she saw a McDonald’s and recalled having some a long time ago, the chief said.

 The-CNN-Wire